Navigating The Preschool Admissions Process: Getting In And $1,000 Application Fees

 You can either give up, or you can keep on going.
 I've always chosen the latter.
 As a parent now, I've got no other choice but to stay on the ball.

-Of course I will always have fear of rejection.
+Of course I will always have some fear of rejection.
 I fear the continuous rejection I've experienced will continue on with my son.
 And unless we move to Asia or Honolulu, it stings knowing that my son will one day be discriminated against and rejected like his old man was growing up.

 But on the bright side, the difficulties I went through growing up helped make me who I am today.
 And frankly, I feel pretty darn good about my situation.
 It's healthy to sometimes get told you're not good enough so you develop a chip on your shoulder to prove your detractors wrong.